gracenbarnhart/XR_AccessibilityPrototype-Demo/README.md

 Notes:
 Designed for desktop viewing, no VR headset required.
-For VR playback, adjust the XR settings in Project Settings, XR Plug-in Management
+For VR playback, adjust the XR settings in Project Settings, XR Plug-in Management.